How Does a Virus Infect a Computer?

 - Scan for viruses on your computer first, and make sure it is scheduled on a regular basis.
 If you can run a quick scan every day and a deep scan once a week, that should be enough.

 - Make sure that you use the antivirus program’s settings to schedule automatic downloads and updates.
-If you do not do this, make sure to manually update your software each day.
+If you do not do this, make sure to update your software each day manually.

 - Set your e-mail program to let you know if you are downloading a file or picture when opening an email.
 If possible, try to set your e-mail to only display plain text and not anything else.
 It should prompt you before it loads any links or pictures that may be contained within.